sveltia/sveltia-cms/README.md

 - Hidden
   - The `default` value is saved when you create a file collection item, not just a folder collection item[^78].
 - List
+  - The Add Item button appears at the bottom of the list when the `add_to_top` option is not `true`, so you don’t have to scroll up each time to add new items.
+  - You can expand or collapse the entire list, while the Expand All and Collapse All buttons allow you to expand or collapse all items in the list at once.
   - A required List field with no subfield or value is marked as invalid[^43].
   - An optional List field with no subfield or value is saved as an empty array, rather than nothing[^44].
   - You can enter spaces in a simple text-based List field[^50].